CSCfi/fairdata-metax/README.md

 ### Required environmental variables

-Rename `.env.template` as `.env` and fill required variables, you can find examples in ENV_VARS.md
+copy `.env.template` as `.env` and fill required variables, you can find examples in ENV_VARS.md

 ### Initial setup commands